jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/Dependency management.md

 ### Define dependencies

-The entire project dependencies description (dependencies along their respective scopes) stand in a single `JKDependencies` instance.
+The entire project dependency description (dependencies along their respective scopes) stands in a single `JKDependencies` instance.
 [This class](http://jerkar.github.io/javadoc/latest/org/jerkar/api/depmanagement/JkDependencies.html) provides convenient factories and builder for fluent edition.

+A `JkDependencies` is basically a list of dependencies associated with a scope (`JkScopedDependency`).
+A same dependency can be declared many time in the same `JkDependencies` with different scope.